rahuljmanoj/rahuljmanoj.github.io/_projects/12_project.md

 ---
 layout: page
 title: IoT Power Adaptor
-description: A device for Power Monitoring and Control of any electrical appliance, Wi-Fi and Internet Enabled with user friendly Web Server for GUI.
+description: A device for Power Monitoring and Control of any electrical appliance, Wi-Fi and Internet Enabled with user friendly Web Server for GUI
-img: assets/img/6.jpg
+img: assets/img/project_12.jpg
 importance: 12
 category: work
 ---